 A Comprehensive Undergraduate University

-Susquehanna University educates enterprising, independent thinkers—about 2,200 students from 36 states and 21 countries.
+Susquehanna University educates enterprising, independent thinkers—about 2,300 students from 29 states and 25 countries.
 Students graduate with the broad-based academic foundation and essential 21st-century job skills—critical thinking, writing, teamwork and communication—that employers and graduate schools seek.
-Challenging academics, plus internships and research opportunities, result in 97.9 percent of seniors employed or in graduate school within six months.
+Challenging academics, plus internships and research opportunities, result in 96 percent of seniors employed or pursuing advanced degrees within months of graduation.

 At Susquehanna, you'll choose from more than 100 majors and minors, as well as pre-professional programs and an interdisciplinary honors program.
 The School of Arts and Sciences and the AACSB-accredited Sigmund Weis School of Business offer Bachelor of Arts, Bachelor of Science and Bachelor of Music degrees.
 You'll benefit from our exceptional faculty and small classes that facilitate participation.
 Our innovative curriculum encourages breadth and depth of study as you develop your skill set, and participation in our Global Opportunities program develops your cultural competence.
 In essence, the world is open to you when you choose Susquehanna University.